Key Takeaway

 Talk to Your FormBlends Care Team

-Constipation and digestive discomfort do not have to derail your semaglutide treatment.
-At FormBlends, we help patients navigate these common side effects with practical, evidence-based approaches.
-If you are considering adding fiber supplements or need help managing GI symptoms, our physician-led team can guide you to the right solution.
+Constipation and digestive discomfort don't have to derail your semaglutide treatment.
+At FormBlends, we help patients manage these common side effects with practical, evidence-based approaches.
+If you're considering adding fiber supplements or need help managing GI symptoms, our physician-led team can guide you to the right solution.
 FormBlends semaglutide program